Back to all articles

 The most common U.S. work visa for specialty occupations requiring a bachelor's degree or higher.

-• Validity: 3 years (up to 6 years, extendable while pursuing employment-based green card)
+• Validity: 3 years (up to 6 years; unlimited extensions while pursuing green card)

 L-1 (Intracompany Transferee)

-For managers, executives, and specialized knowledge workers transferring from a foreign affiliate.
+For managers, executives, and specialized knowledge workers transferring from a foreign affiliate (e.g., Japan).
+No lottery.

 • L-1B (specialized knowledge): Up to 5 years